ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/extra topics and common questions/m2/netlify functions - how to send a request with credentials without exposing them.md

   - Documentation: https://developers.google.com/maps/documentation/javascript/overview#Loading_the_Maps_API

 - As far as I know, this is the only way to do that (api key needs to be in the browser).
-For, airbnb, does it this way at the moment (if you see their source code, you can see their google maps api key).
+For example, airbnb, does it this way at the moment (if you see their source code, you can see their google maps api key).

 - more info: https://stackoverflow.com/questions/38153734/do-i-need-to-hide-api-key-when-using-google-maps-js-api-if-so-how